A comprehensive guide on how to solo a Machamp Raid, written by Kristy. Be warned, this is a huge guide.

 - Rock Slide (charge, 2 bars, Rock type)

 Bullet Punch and Heavy Slam is a surprisingly difficult moveset to go up against, as the normal Psychic type counters that would be used do not resist it, and therefore go down very quickly.
 Counter is the easier of the two fast moves.
 Rock Slide makes for the second most difficult charge move, for similar reasons, and your types will not appreciate it very much!
 Being a two bar move, like Dynamic Punch and Heavy Slam, it can fire off a lot faster than you would like.
 Close Combat, being a Fighting type, 1 bar move, can be countered by your Psychic and types, and since it is 1 bar, it will fire off less frequently than the other two.
+Cross Chop is pretty weak outside of PvP, so it’s one of the better options for safety.

 Solo Machamp weather influence